-At NYU Langone’s Heart Valve Center, our team of heart valve specialists works together to diagnose mitral valve disease, which includes mitral valve regurgitation and mitral valve stenosis.
+At NYU Langone’s Heart Valve Center, our team of heart valve specialists works together to diagnose mitral valve disease.
+Your treatment may include robotically assisted mitral valve repair or minimally invasive mitral valve repair through our Mitral Valve Repair Program, or transcatheter-based treatments, including MitraClip® procedures and transcatheter mitral valve replacement, through our Transcatheter Heart Valve Program.

 Chronic mitral valve regurgitation typically progresses slowly.
 You may have no symptoms for years or decades.
 Some people receive a diagnosis after a physical exam reveals a heart murmur, in which sounds are heard that may indicate irregular blood flow through the heart.